GennaiAPI/gennai-api/README.md

 So far, this API only contains data from the Adventure universe (see below), but the main goal is to gather all data from every other universe.

+## Documentation
+All the documentation about the Gennai API can be found [here](https://gennai-api.vercel.app/).
+As well as a playground for testing.

 ## Universe
 Since many works of the franchise take place in different universes, a classification is being used to differentiate conflictual data.
 For example, the Adventure universe contains data from the series Digimon Adventure and Digimon Adventure Zero-Two, since both are connected and take place on the same universe, which is not the case of Digimon Tamers or Digimon Frontier.